- Dr. Bhushan Bhole, Delhi

 The wait for a donor liver can vary greatly.
 Some people wait days, while others wait months or may never receive a deceased-donor liver.

-As patient wait for a new liver, complications due to liver failure are treated medically to make patient as comfortable as possible.
+As patients wait for a new liver, complications due to liver failure are treated medically to make patients as comfortable as possible.

 Complications of end-stage liver failure are serious & patient may be frequently hospitalized.
-If clinical condition deteriorates, MELD score is updated accordingly.
+If the clinical condition deteriorates, the MELD score is updated accordingly.

 Living liver donors